onthegomap/planetiler/planetiler-custommap/README.md

 - `exclude_when` - A [Boolean Expression](#boolean-expression) which determines if a feature that matched the include expression should be skipped.
 If unspecified, no exclusion filter is applied.
 - `min_zoom` - An [Expression](#expression) that returns the minimum zoom to render this feature at.
+- `min_size` - An [Expression](#expression) that returns the minimum length of line features or square root of the minimum area of polygon features to emit below the maximum zoom-level of the map.
 - `attributes` - An array of [Feature Attribute](#feature-attribute) objects that specify the attributes to be included on this output feature.